PriyeshV/FusionGCNs/README.md

 # Fusion-GCNs: Fusion Graph Convolutional Networks

-Graph Convolutional Networks with Fusion components to effectively regulate information from multiple hops.
-This project has models implemented from Xu et al's paper, 'Representation Learning on Graphs with Jumping Knowledge Networks', ICML'2018.
+This project provides a Graph Convolutional Network (GCNs) framework with multiple fusion components.
+These fusion components allow GCNs to effectively capture information from multiple hops.
+All the three models from from Xu et al's paper, 'Representation Learning on Graphs with Jumping Knowledge Networks', ICML'2018 is available too.

 #### Installation